Toulouse6/oem-calculator/readme.md

 ## How It Works

-1. Fill out the multi-step form, answering several questions related to your business.
+1. Complete the multi-step form, providing responses to business-related questions.
-2. After submitting the form, an **ROI estimation** is displayed based on your OEM and inputs.
+2. Upon submission, an ROI estimation will be displayed based on the selected OEM and other inputs.
-3. In this version, the form does not send the data to any external service—everything happens locally in the browser.
+3. This version processes everything locally within the browser, without sending data to any external service.

 ### Technologies Used